wesgarbee/austincodingacademy.com/_drafts/new-in-2019-unlimited-tutoring-for-all-students.md

 ---
-title: Austin Coding Academy Announces Unlimited Tutoring for All Students
+title: Unlimited Tutoring for Austin Coding Academy Students
 created_at: 2019-01-03 06:00:00 +0000
 updated_at: 2019-01-23 06:00:00 +0000
 date: 2019-01-23 18:53:25 +0000
 layout: post
-description: x
+description: Austin Coding Academy is redefining the coding bootcamp experience with unmatched support, including unlimited one-on-one tutoring sessions for all students.
 tags: []
 categories:
 - announcements